Judah ha-Nasi: Leadership

-Nothing is known regarding the time when Judah succeeded his father as leader of the Palestinian Jews.
-According to Rashi, Judah's father, Rabbi Simon ben Gamliel, had served as the nasi of the Sanhedrin in Usha, before it transferred to Shefar'am.
-According to a tradition, the country at the time of Simon ben Gamaliel's death not only was devastated by a plague of locusts, but suffered many other hardships.
-From Shefar'am, the Sanhedrin transferred to Beit Shearim, where the Sanhedrin was headed by Rabbi Judah ha-Nasi.
+Nothing is known regarding the time when Judah succeeded his father as leader of the Jews remaining in Eretz Yisrael.
+According to Rashi, Judah's father Simon had served as the nasi or head of the Sanhedrin in Usha before it moved to Shefar'am (now Shefa-'Amr).
+According to a tradition, the country at the time of Simon ben Gamaliel's death not only was devastated by a plague of locusts but suffered many other hardships.

+From Shefar'am, the Sanhedrin transferred to Beit Shearim (now part of the Beit She'arim necropolis), where the Sanhedrin was headed by Judah.
 Here he officiated for a long time.
 Eventually, Judah moved with the court from Beit Shearim to Sepphoris, where he spent at least 17 years of his life.
-He had chosen Sepphoris chiefly because of his ill-health, and being induced to go there because of the place's high altitude and pure air.
-However, Judah's memorial as a leader is principally associated with Bet She'arim: "To Bet She'arim must one go in order to obtain Rabbi's decision in legal matters."
+Judah chose Sepphoris chiefly because of his ill health would improve in its high altitude and pure air.
+However, Judah's memorial as a leader is principally associated with Bet She'arim: "The Sages taught: The verse states: “Justice, justice, shall you follow.”
+This teaches that one should follow the Sages to the academy where they are found.
+For example [...] after Rabbi Yehuda HaNasi to Beit She’arim[.]"